JRodger3008/chemistry-toolkit/README.md

 2. **Learning-focused Approach**:
    - While I’ve worked with APIs in JavaScript, I’ve yet to implement one in Python.
 I chose to delay API integration until I fully understand the Pythonic approach to fetching, parsing, and handling API data.

+---

+## License
+This repository is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.